 We offer specialist care within our sales organization in order to meet customer requirements that cannot be covered by the available series options.
 These specialists analyze the requests and, together with Development and Production, develop a customized solution for the specific application.

-What's more, Linde can also kit out existing forklifts with plenty of added extras – from heating and air conditioning to integrated lateral shifting or LED work headlamps, all available as retro-fit solutions to Linde customers, allowing their existing trucks to always remain up to date.
+What's more, Linde can also kit out existing forklifts with plenty of added extras – from heating and air conditioning (contains fluorinated hydrocarbons) to integrated lateral shifting or LED work headlamps, all available as retro-fit solutions to Linde customers, allowing their existing trucks to always remain up to date.